Hong sisters: Career

+The soundtrack album of the miniseries quickly gained popularity, selling 20,000 copies within the first week of its release.
+It became a top seller on various music sites, such as MelOn, Dosirak, and Mnet.
+By the end of 2011, the album had sold a total of 57,000 copies in South Korea.
+The album was written and produced by Han Sung-ho, who also worked on Hong's previous drama Brilliant Legacy.
+The drama included concert footage of A.N.JELL, so the cast members actually performed a mini-concert, where it was reported that as many 25,000 fans showed up.

+Such was its pan-Asian popularity that remakes were produced in Japan (Ikemen desu ne, 2011) and Taiwan (Fabulous Boys, 2013).

 The Hongs played with Korean mythology for their next hit drama in 2010.
 In My Girlfriend Is a Nine-Tailed Fox, the gumiho (or nine-tailed fox) isn't the terrifying femme fatale of legend who feeds on human livers.
 Instead, she's a cute and clueless girl (played by Shin Min-ah) who loves to eat beef, while an aspiring stuntman (Lee Seung-gi) accompanies her in her quest to become human.

 Their next drama, 2011's The Greatest Love was again set amidst the gossipy and image-conscious world of entertainment, starring Cha Seung-won as the most beloved star in the nation who falls for a has-been pop singer (Gong Hyo-jin).
 The drama topped its timeslot during its run, and not only did it sweep the 2011 MBC Drama Awards (including the Writer of the Year award for the Hong sisters), Gong also won Best Actress at the 2012 Baeksang Arts Awards.

 Big (2012), in which an 18-year-old and a 30-year-old swap bodies, starred Gong Yoo and Lee Min-jung.
 The drama is arguably the Hongs' least successful work thus far, lacking both in ratings and buzz.

-The Hongs reunited with Gong Hyo-jin in Master's Sun (2013), a horror romantic comedy with So Ji-sub about a woman who sees ghosts.

-In 2015, they cast Yoo Yeon-seok and Kang So-ra in Warm and Cozy, set in a restaurant on Jeju Island.
+The Hongs reunited with Gong Hyo-jin in Master's Sun (2013), a horror romantic comedy with So Ji-sub about a woman who sees ghosts."Writers with entertainment backgrounds are good at creating stories that can keep viewers glued to each episode.
+“Because entertainment is a competition based on minutes and seconds, I think the compulsion to change the channel even if it was boring for just one minute naturally led to training."
+SBS PD Jinhyuk, Director of Master’s SunIn 2015, they cast Yoo Yeon-seok and Kang So-ra in Warm and Cozy, set in a restaurant on Jeju Island.
 The title is the English translation of the Jeju dialect phrase "Mendorong Ttottot."